mark8m/course-docs/docs/course-outline.md

 * 2023-09-07 - Room numbers and office hours update
 * 2023-09-20 - Added location of where meeting minutes should be placed (in `/docs` folder labeled as `meeting-minutes.md`)
 * 2024-01-05 - Edited for Winter 2024 term
+* 2024-02-02 - Specified where scrum roles should be, removed Belbin role links